End-to-end-provenance/provSummarizeR/README.md

 ## provSummarizeR
-Reads the provenance created by the execution of a script or from commands in the console and provides a human-readable summary identifying the input and output files, the script used (if any), and the environment in which it was executed.
-It can also optionally package all the files into a zip file.
+Reads the provenance collected by rdtLite or rdt from execution of a script or commands in the console.
+Creates a human-readable summary of the provenance, including details on the computing environment, loaded libraries, scripts used (if any), input and output files, console output, and error and warning messages.
+The summary is optionally saved to a text file and all related provenance files are optionally packaged in a zip file.

-provSummarizeR works with provenance collected by the rdt or rdtLite packages.

 ## Installation
 Install from GitHub: